-2.1 Consequences of the CLT
+2.2 The DLN as a consequence of the CLT

-The DLN arises due to a straightforward set of statistical facts: (i) both the sum and difference of two Normal RVs are Normal under mild conditions; (ii) the sum of two log-Normal RVs is best approximated by a log-Normal RV; but (iii) the difference of two log-Normal RVs is decidedly not log-Normal.
+The DLN arises due to a straightforward set of statistical facts: (i) both the sum and difference of two Normal RVs are Normal; (ii) the sum of two log-Normal RVs is approximately log-Normal; but (iii) the difference of two log-Normal RVs is decidedly not log-Normal.
 For one, the log-Normal is strictly positive while the DLN is supported on the entire real line \mathbb{R} .
 The DLN also exhibits exponential (i.e., heavy) tails in both the positive and negative directions, inherited from the log-Normals composing it, quite different from the Normal Gaussian.